pratham2003/cfcommunity/wp-content/plugins/buddypress-media/readme.txt

 == Upgrade Notice ==

-= 3.7.4 =
+= 3.7.13 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Update spanish translation and bug fixes.
+Updated rtMedia addon Buy Now url and license page CSS.

 == Sponsors ==